facile-it/facile-it.github.io/content/blog/eng/automated-testing-a-step-back.md

 There is another point that is usually cited as an advantage of working on a well-tested project: confidence.
 In fact, developing with your shoulders covered by tests lightens your mind.

-I didn't put this point on the list because I am not comparing automation-tests with no-tests, but automation-tests with manual-tests.
+I didn't put this point on the list because I am not comparing automated-tests with no-tests, but automated-tests with manual-tests.

 # Can test harm?

-We have seen the pros of automation testing, now let's examine the cons.
+We have seen the pros of automated testing, now let's examine the cons.

 Tests come at a cost: they can slow down the development process, they can slow down the CI, they can make maintenance and refactoring harder, they can make you write worse code.